Joshua-W-Adams/aws_infrastructure_boilerplate/aws/services/cloud_functions/lambda/lambda.md

 ## Concurrency

 ```
-Concurrency is the maximum amount of lamba executions that can be running fore ALL functions in your account.
+Concurrency is the maximum amount of lambda executions that can be running for ALL functions in your account.
 ```
 Reserved concurrency is the limit and reservation of concurrent lambda executions for specific function.